 Mental health in the workplace is an important issue.
 Companies have realized this for a long time, and many have Employee Assistance Programs (EAPs) that can help employees with mental health.
-But, with the coronavirus pandemic, employee mental health has been at the forefront of office problems.

-Some of the impact of mental health issues can carry over into the workplace, and businesses need to learn how to help their employees.
+Some of the impacts of mental health issues can carry over into the workplace, and businesses need to learn how to help their employees.
 Mental health can be a highly sensitive topic, so make sure you approach a discussion around stress, anxiety, depression, and other mental health issues with compassion and care.

 Effectively Initiating and Navigating Mental Health Conversations